-A corporate can manage the costs incurred in a data collection and production exercise by: having an established panel of specialist law firms, which should yield discounted rates, but maintaining flexibility to go off-panel as individual case needs dictate; outsourcing the data collection and document review to professional service providers or even doing it in-house if there is the requisite capability, instead of the law firm doing it; ensuring that the document review is as focused as possible through appropriate filtering and, possibly, use of AI technology; setting a budget at the outset and sticking to it unless extensions are approved; and monitoring costs on a monthly basis to ensure the exercise remains within budget.
+A corporate can manage the costs incurred in a data collection and production exercise by: having an established panel of specialist law firms, which should yield discounted rates, but maintaining flexibility to go off-panel as individual case needs dictate; outsourcing the data collection and document review to professional service providers or even doing it in-house if there is the requisite capability; ensuring that the document review is as focused as possible through appropriate filtering and, possibly, use of AI technology; setting a budget at the outset and sticking to it unless extensions are approved; and monitoring costs on a monthly basis to ensure the exercise remains within budget.
 In an about-face from the wave of outsourcing that predominated in the past decade or so, large corporates are increasingly building in-house e-discovery proficiencies.
 A well-resourced programme need not be burdensome, but will pay dividends at production time by sharply reducing some of the larger-ticket items in document production – data collection, processing and culling (coordinated, as necessary, jointly with outside counsel).

 There are numerous, often competing, concerns when a company produces documents to the authorities.
 One obvious but important concern is the impact that the disclosed material might have on (1) the authority’s investigation, or even pre-investigation, and (2) the company’s status with the authority.
-Another concern is to identify and then to protect any intellectual property, trade secrets or proprietary information, or commercially sensitive information that might be contained in, or decipherable from, the material to be disclosed.
-This concern will accentuate when the company is co-operating with several international and domestic authorities, or where multiple authorities have taken, or could take, an interest.
-The disclosed material could end up being shared between the various authorities, which could result in disparate recognition or application across different jurisdictions of limitations on use that the disclosed material can be put to in one jurisdiction not applying in another.
+Another concern is the ability to identify and protect any intellectual property, trade secrets or proprietary information, or commercially sensitive information that might be contained in, or decipherable from, the material to be disclosed.
+This concern will accentuate when the company is co-operating with authorities in a cross-border context, or where multiple authorities have taken, or could take, an interest.
+The disclosed material could end up being shared between the various authorities, which could result in disparate recognition or application across different jurisdictions of limitations on use (as provided under statute or as agreed with one authority).
 As a result, the disclosing party cannot necessarily ensure that the limitations on use – which applied in the jurisdiction in which the material had been disclosed – will be enforced in a separate jurisdiction in which the material is now available.

 Federal courts in the United States are, however, reluctant to recognise selected waivers of privilege in relation to documents produced as part of an investigation or prosecution.
 The information may lose the protection of privilege and be subject to discovery by other parties.